 A secure backup system ensures our client data is safe, and the Nginx and LiteSpeed support ensures an optimized server performance.

 In the meantime, users get to control their website files, databases, and emails through an easy-to-navigate interface.
-They get detailed stats on their account’s resource usage as well and enough tools to manage domain DNS records, SSL certificates, and the site’s PHP version.
+They get detailed stats on their account’s resource usage as well as enough tools to manage domain DNS records, SSL certificates, and the site’s PHP version.

 SPanel has been in development for quite a few years, and the project hasn’t stopped evolving.
 Our customers are a major part of the process.